aaronmueller/wiktionary-derivations-parser/README.md

 # wiktionary-translations-parser

-For some editions of Wiktionary, extract translation pairs on each page.
+For foreign editions of Wiktionary, extract derivations on each page (if they exist).

 ## Input

-Eventually the input would a `.zim` file that contains all pages of an edition.
+A `.zim` file that contains all pages of a given edition of Wiktionary.

 - Wiktionary dumps in `.zim` format can be obtained from [kiwix](https://download.kiwix.org/zim/wiktionary/).